RafaelCENG/task-board/README.md

 -  Pass refresh token using cookies to be more secure and prevent XSS attacks (Cross-Site-Scripting).
 -  Incase a board doesnt exists redirect user to the default board instead of showing home page without a board
 -  Delete board.
 If the deleted board was default make the next one default.
+- Toast notifications when we create new board, updating tasks etc.

 # How to Run a migration / seeding

 ```js